CzarX86/CoupaDownloads/USAGE_INSTRUCTIONS.md

 ### Step 1: Prepare Your PO Numbers

-You can use either CSV or Excel format for your input file:
+You can use either CSV or Excel format for your input file.
+The tool automatically detects which format you're using.

 #### Option A: Excel Format (Recommended)